 Does your child resist bedtime most nights?
 Is it taking over an hour to get them in bed and settled in for the night?
 I know I can help you get out of the battle zone and make bedtime a much more enjoyable, peaceful event of the day.
 Set up a free 15 minute phone consultation and we'll talk about what's happening with you and your littles.

-Check back later this week as the Overtired Series examine two more typical signs of overtiredness in our little ones: Catnaps and Constant Stimulation.
+Head over to the Overtired Series examine two more typical signs of overtiredness in our little ones: Catnaps and Constant Stimulation.
 See you there!

 I am a Pediatric Sleep Consultant who works with families to help them resolve their littles' sleep issues.
 As a mom of two littles herself, Katie has walked in the shoes of her clients and is passionate about helping them re-discover peaceful sleeps in their own homes.